 Of course, even if you share your schedule with everyone, things will inevitably come up.
 While you should stick to your time-blocking schedule as much as possible, be open to making adjustments as your goals change or unexpected things come up.

-In this six-and-a-half-minute video, Jason Whaling provides tips on how you can easily start incorporating time blocking as a habit in your life.
+In this six-and-a-half-minute time blocking video, Jason Whaling provides tips on how you can easily start incorporating time blocking as a habit in your life.
 The tips include:

-7. Use an online calendar (such as Google Calendar) to set your time-blocking schedule, and then sync this with productivity apps.
+7. Use an online calendar to set your time-blocking schedule, and then sync this with productivity apps.

 Especially when you are just beginning practicing time blocking, it may be difficult to keep track of the various blocks that you set for yourself.
 Use the timers and reminders that come along with online calendars to help you stay on top of things.